khamidou/khamidou.github.io/accepting-payments-with-django/index.md

 ---

 <br>
-I'm implementing payments processing for a project of mine.
+I've implemented payments processing for a consulting client.
 Here are my notes in the hope it saves some time for someone.

 ## Table of Contents
 <br>